yyyyyyyyyy12138/PFSelect/README.md

 ## Example

-Below is an example of using `LassoKnockoff` to analyze SNP data and visualize results:
+Below is an example of using `PFSelect` to analyze SNP data and visualize results:

 ```r
 # Load SNP